 If you can’t take that vacation, at least you can make these amazing tropical bars and pretend. 🙂

-Alright folks, September is here and it’s our last hoorah of summer flavors before we find ourselves waist deep in fall baking (which I am dearly looking forward to!).
+Alright folks, sometimes you just need a little summer in your life and if you can’t make that happen weatherize, we can sure ’nuff make it happen in the kitchen!
 With that in mind, today we are going to go somewhere tropical – or at least as close as we can get with what we have on hand in our pantries.
 I’m talking island retreat, no television, no bills to pay, no work to be done, just relaxing and spending time with good books and family.
 And by family, I mean my mama, because I am not allowed to make these bars unless I happen to be driving in the proximity of her house.
 She and I have always loved all things coconut!

 Let’s get crackin’ because Mama lives an hour away so I gotta get on the road…